sourcegraph/about/content/blogposts/2022/cloud-optimization-part-1-visibility.md

 <Figure
   src="/blog/cloud-optimization-part-1-visibility/google-cloud-settings-form.png"
-  alt="Google cloud settings form" caption="Creating a new GCP VM using the GCP web console" />
+  alt="Google cloud settings form" caption="Creating a new GCP VM using the GCP web console (https://console.cloud.google.com/compute/instancesAdd)" />
 <Figure
   src="/blog/cloud-optimization-part-1-visibility/sourcegraph-cloud-settings.png"
-  alt="Sourcegraph cloud settings json" caption="Configuring a new or existing GCP VM using a Terraform configuration file" />
+  alt="Sourcegraph cloud settings json" caption="Configuring a new or existing GCP VM using a Terraform configuration file (tutorial: https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/getting_started#provisioning-your-resources)"
+/>

 According to [Gartner research](https://www.gartner.com/en/documents/3992065), less than 5% of server provisioning utilized IaC in 2020, and only 40% is expected to do so by 2023.
 This means that the vast majority of cloud infrastructure is manually provisioned, built on a huge amount of untraceable scripts, or manually configured in the cloud provider interface.